Sabaz23/Sabaz23/README.md

 ---
 <p>
   Hello, i'm Luca Sabatino and i live in Italy, near Genoa.<br>
-  I'm currently ending my undergraduate studies in Computer Science at the University of Genoa.
+  I'm currently studying Computer Science at the University of Genoa.
 </p>

 <h2>Tools, Engines and IDEs i use</h2>